Kross1de/S1MPOS/README.md

 #### 4. **System Commands**
 - `TIME`: Shows the current date and time.
-- `RANDINT': Generates a random number from 1 to 100.
+- `RANDINT`: Generates a random number from 1 to 100.
 - `BINARY`: Converts a number to binary format.

 Usage example: